xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 * What to log

   * Prompts, responses, and tension estimates for each scenario.
-  * This allows later inspection without revealing any deep generative rules of Tension Universe.
+  * This allows later inspection without revealing any deeper generative rules of Tension Universe.

 ---

 ## 8. Cross problem transfer template

 This block lists reusable components produced by Q082 and how they transfer to other problems.
+All components are defined at the effective layer.
+Reusing them in other problems does not require or expose any deeper TU core rules.

 ### 8.1 Reusable components produced by this problem

 1. ComponentName: `BindingGraphDescriptor`

    * Type: field

    * Minimal interface:

      * Inputs: internal feature and token representations for a given state.
      * Output: a graph representation with nodes for features and tokens and edges for candidate bindings.

    * Preconditions:

      * The model must expose enough structure to identify feature like units and token like entities.